sshaw/git-link/README.md

 ### Settings

 Global setting are elisp variables.
+They can be set directly or via `M-x customize`.

 Local settings are managed via the repository's git configuration.
 They can be set via: